London Lamar

 London Lamar (born December 29, 1990) is an American politician.
-She is a member of the Democratic Party and a member of the Tennessee Senate representing district 33 since 2022.
+A Democratic Party member, she serves in the Tennessee Senate representing district 33 since 2022.
 She was previously a member of the Tennessee House of Representatives from 2018 to 2022 representing District 91.
 During her time there, she was the youngest Tennessee State Representative in office.
 She was appointed to the Tennessee Senate in March 2022 by the Shelby County Commission after fellow Democrat Katrina Robinson was expelled due to her indictment on charges of wire fraud.
 Lamar was sworn in on March 8, 2022, and effectively resigned her house seat.

 Education

 Born and raised in Memphis, Tennessee, Lamar graduated in 2013 with her B.A. in Political Science from Saint Mary's College in Notre Dame, Indiana.
 She minored in Sociology and Intercultural Studies.

 2018 election

 Lamar defeated Doris DeBerry-Bradshaw and Juliette Eskridge in the 2018 Democratic primary.
 Lamar faced no opposition in the November general election.